"Direct hit !" - a view from SU-85 to the knocked out Pz.Kpfw.V Panther

 By the Germans' accounts, the crew could have escaped easily several times before the final attack, but the heroes always chooses own fate...

 In the next day German motorcycle recon troops, the halftrack and one light track passed by road.
 Five minutes later the expected big tank column appeared and filled the road.
 The 1st Soviet round flamed the head tank, after two more shots the 2nd tank was flamed too.
 Then Kolobanov opened fire on column's tail and flamed the last tank: the Germans were locked.
 They even couldn't note Soviet tank and opened no-target-fire.
 Tried to run, some tanks were immobilized in the swamp.
 The chaos established on the road.
 Soviet tankers killed 22 German tanks during 30 minutes.
 Then the KV was spotted by the Germans and they opened aimed fire.
 In spite of impossibility of German tank guns to penetrate thick KV's armor, knocking rounds made terrible working conditions for Soviet crew.
 One of German rounds struck the turret ring and the KV was forced to leave its trench and maneuver by whole hull for aim a target.
 Then the Soviets noted two German towed guns appeared on the crossroad.
 The first shell disabled one gun, but another gun managed to do one shot and damaged KV's periscope (the loader Kiselkov replaced it nevetheless the enemy fire).
 Than that gun was destroyed too.
-Also ammo was almost out, and Kolobanov got congratulations via the radio and an order to go back.
+Also the ammo was almost out (12 left), and Kolobanov got congratulations via the radio and an order to go back.
 Already three another KVs were on the way to the battlefield.

 There were destroyed 43 German tanks, 19 guns, 11 halftracks.
 Kolobanov's tank got 135 hits, but no one penetration.